-A Dead Dutch Tibetologist, a Live One, and a Whole Bunch of Boxes
+A Dead Dutch Tibetologist, a Live One, and a Whole Bunch of Boxes: The Van Manen Project

-Here: a short lead/teaser to introduce the reader to your article.
-Based on the lead, a reader will decide to read further
+AFTER STROKE MORNING FIFTEENTH DIED INTESTATE HOSPITAL

+UNCONSCIOUS WITHOUT SUFFERING MORNING SEVENTEENTH BURIED

+[..]
+DEEPLY MOURNED NUMEROUS FRIENDS ALL STAGES LIFE stop [..]
+DEATH BROADCASTED ARTICLE STATESMAN stop ONE YOUNG DEVOTED CHINESE SERVANTBOY ALRIGHT stop [..]POSSESSIONS INDIA SCHOLASTIC BOOKS PERSONAL EFFECTS ONLY stop I HAVE APPLIED ADMINISTRATION ESTATE

+(excerpt from telegram informing Van Manen’s sister of his death)

 Unfinished business

 It is perhaps the dread of every scholar: to die with all manner of papers, articles, and books – many of which the deadline had passed long before death itself – unfinished and unpublished.
-Worse still may be the mess a dead academic leaves behind for their heirs to sort out.
-As I sift through the 26 archival boxes containing the texts, manuscripts, but also what appears to be the contents of the desk that is the inheritance of the Dutch Tibetologist (1877-1943), I quietly pray that I may live long enough to complete all my pending research projects.
-Since I was awarded an in 2023, I now have another one to add to the list: to study the Van Manen collection, and – with the risk of sounding grandiose – to finish what the Dutchman had started, almost exactly 80 years after he died a sudden death, leaving all worldly possessions behind.
+Worse still may be the mess a dead academic leaves behind.
+Who is equipped to sort it out?
+As I sift through the 26 archival boxes containing the texts, manuscripts, but also what appears to be the contents of the desk that is the inheritance of the Dutch Tibetologist Johan van Manen (1877-1943), I quietly pray that I may live long enough to complete all my pending research projects.
+Since I was awarded an ERC Starting Grant in 2023, I now have another one to add to the list: to study the Van Manen collection, and – with the risk of sounding grandiose – to finish what the Dutchman had started, almost exactly 80 years after he died a sudden death, leaving all worldly possessions behind.

 What is a collection anyway?

 Before encountering the Van Manen collection, I never really wondered why people collect – or simply accrue – what they collect.
-Johan van Manen ended up with over (blockprints and manuscripts).
-He also owned a sizeable collection of Tibetan and Himalayan artworks and objects, which even included a richly decorated traditional Tibetan altar.
-The whole collection was bought by the ethnographic museum in Leiden (recently renamed ) and has been housed in that university town since the early 1950s.
+Johan van Manen ended up with over 1500 Tibetan texts (blockprints and manuscripts).
+He also owned a sizeable collection of Tibetan and Himalayan artworks and objects.
+This even included a richly decorated traditional Tibetan altar.
+The whole collection was bought by the ethnographic museum in Leiden (recently renamed Worldmuseum) and has been housed in that university town since the early 1950s.

 The texts have been catalogued a few times, and most of them were even scanned and are now digitally available.
 The desk contents, the ephemera so to speak, have not yet been assessed fully.
 Let alone scan.
-The scans do allow the scholar to access the individual texts, sure, and it is even greater they are also linked through to .
+The scans do allow the scholar to access the individual texts, sure, and it is even greater they are also linked through to BDRC.
 But what of the whole collection as a collection?